 - You should always log out and close your APP when you have finished your mobile banking session.
 Your mobile banking APP will automatically log out after a period of inactivity.

-- Leaving your mobile device unattended while you are logged on could cause unauthorized access, payment transactions and leakage of personal information.
+- Leaving your device or account unattended while you are logged on could cause unauthorized access, payment transactions and leakage of personal information.

 3. Maintain your device

-- Update patches from your mobile device provider regularly to mitigate latest security loopholes identified.
+- Update patches from your device provider regularly to mitigate latest security loopholes identified.

-- Use screen locks on your mobile device to prevent unauthorized access
+- Setup secure passcode, screen locks or biometric authentication on your device to prevent unauthorized access.

-- Do not logon your mobile banking APP on a "jail break" / "rooted" mobile device
+- Do not log on to your mobile banking account on a "jailbroken" / "rooted" mobile device.

 4. Phishing Scams